gvidon/reacto/README.md

 ### assets/
 CSS/images/fonts — all related assets are placed there.

-### SomeNestedComponent/
+### SomeComponent/
-Nested component dir name starts with capital letter.
+Component dir name starts with capital letter.

+### typedefs/
+Put your types definitions into this dir.
+Put each type into one file in order to avoid having single big and purely maintainable file where all types are defined.

 ### index.js
 Entry point of any component.
 Should export all of its parts and describe presentational view:
+Routing to nested components, based on `react-router` library.
 * HTML structure of component
 * CSS imports
 * other assets import.